-Many of the local Boys and Girls Clubs offer summer camps for children ages 6-12 that include arts and crafts activities, science and technology projects, field trips, swimming, and sports.
+Many of the local Boston-area Boys and Girls Clubs offer summer camps for children ages six to 12 that include arts and crafts activities, science and technology projects, field trips, swimming, and sports.
 Each club has its own summer program application process and fees, which are kept affordable from year to year.

 Photo courtesy of Camp Shriver

+Hop aboard the summer sailing program on the Esplanade.
 Photo courtesy of Community Boating

-Kids ages 10-18 can sign up for a full summer of boating classes and open sailing for as little as $1 at Community Boating, located on the Esplanade near the Longfellow Bridge.
+Kids ages 10 to 18 can sign up for a full summer of boating classes and open sailing for as little as $1 at Community Boating, located on the Esplanade near the Longfellow Bridge.
 Not strictly a camp, participants can come and go and use the facilities as much as they like from June-August.
-Fees are based on a sliding scale that ranges from $1-$325.
+Fees are based on a sliding scale that ranges from $1 to $349.

 This summer residential program near Tanglewood provides Massachusetts fifth, sixth and seventh graders the opportunity to be immersed in theater, dance, visual arts, and music for one of eight week-long sessions during the summer.
 There is a fee associated with the program, but scholarships are available and no student is turned away based on an inability to pay.

-This six-week summer program is open to Boston-area students who have completed their sophomore or junior years and are interested in participating in a hands-on science and engineering experience.
+This six-week summer program is open to Boston-area students who have completed their junior year of high school and are interested in participating in a hands-on science and engineering experience.
 There is a $150 commitment fee.

 Photo courtesy of Youth Enrichment Services

 Have an aspiring activist in your home?
 YEA is a free three-week course offered to 150 income-eligible 13-year-olds, designed to help them become young leaders by studying government, discussing positive action and challenges, and considering financial wellness.
 Interested applicants should apply as early as possible.

 Tennis and literacy meet at this summer camp.
 Photo courtesy of Tenacity

-Originally posted on 2/1/16; updated by Fiona Haley on 3/3/18
+Originally posted on 2/1/16; updated by Caitlin Dowling on 2/26/19